pquiring/QSharp/readme.txt

 First compile the compiler:

   cd cs2cpp
+  #run setup only once
   setup
   build

 Then build the classlib or any test:

   cd classlib | test...
+  #run setup only once
   setup
   build
   cmake {cmake options}